notgiven688/jitterphysics2/README.md

 - `git clone https://github.com/notgiven688/jitterphysics2.git`
 - `cd ./jitterphysics2/src/JitterDemo && dotnet run -c Release`

 JitterDemo uses [GLFW](https://www.glfw.org/) for accessing OpenGL and managing windows, and [cimgui](https://github.com/cimgui/cimgui) for GUI rendering.
 The project contains these native binaries in a precompiled form.
-On Linux you may have to install glfw, e.g. on Ubuntu `sudo apt-get install libglfw3-dev`.
+On Linux you may have to install GLFW, e.g. on Ubuntu `sudo apt-get install libglfw3-dev`.

 ## Features